AsteriskAmpersand/Ice-Stable/README.md

 - Wyrmstake Blast:
   - This attack has been removed for now.
 - Quick Reload:
-  - Can be performed instead of Full Reload in most situations (except after a backwards Step Dodge / Hop).
+  - Can be performed instead of Full Reload in most situations (except after a Backstep / Backhop).
   - New Guardpoint added:
     - Guardpoint starts after a 0.1s delay, and lasts 0.40s.
     - Interrupts reloading if used against a medium or high knockback attack.
   - Now usable while at full ammo.
 - Full Reload:
-  - Can only be performed after a backwards Step Dodge / Hop.
+  - Can only be performed after a after a Backstep / Backhop.
   - Now usable while at full ammo.
-- Step Dodge / Hop:
+- Step Dodges / Hops:
   - Can now combo into Shelling attack, Charged Shelling attack, or Quick Reload using their respective usual keybinds.
-  - Forward distance increased to 3.0m (up from 2.3m).
+  - Forward Step: Distance increased to 3.0m (up from 2.3m).
-  - Left & Right distance changed to 2.8m & 2.8m (was 2.6m & 2.8m).
+  - Left Sidestep: Distance changed to 2.8m (was 2.6m), to match Right Sidestep distance.

 #### 【 Sharpness Changes 】 ####
 The following changes were made to reduce the significant sharpness consumption of Gunlance that generally makes Razor Sharp mandatory on every build.
 We believe this is an excessive restriction on build variety, given the high quantity of skills that Gunlance Hunters want to use already.